civo/activetracker/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/civo/activetracker.

-## License
+## Licence

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT Licence](https://opensource.org/licenses/MIT).
 The [ActiveTracker logo](doc/logo.md) was an icon downloaded from LogoFound.com and combined with the name in Helvetica Neue.